Music of Alaska

-The music of Alaska (Iñupiaq: Alaaskam atuutiŋit) is a broad artistic field incorporating many cultures.
+The music of Alaska (Iñupiaq: Alaaskam atuutiŋit) is a broad artistic field incorporating many cultures in the U.S. state of Alaska.

 History and overview

 Alaska's original music belongs to the Inupiaq, Aleut, Tlingit, and other Alaska Native communities.
 Russian, English and Irish immigrants brought their own varieties of folk music.
 Alaska was home to some of the United States' renowned performers, such as the singer Jewel (who had two No. 2 Hot 100 hits, including "You Were Meant for Me" and "Foolish Games"), and Hobo Jim, who was legislatively declared "Alaska's state balladeer".
 Traditional Aleut flautist Mary Youngblood, singer-songwriter Libby Roderick, the traditional performing group Pamyua, and performing artist Karrie Pavish Anderson also identify as Alaskan.
 Alaska also has a prominent metal and rock scene.
 Metalcore band 36 Crazyfists originated in Alaska, as did indie rock bands Portugal.
-The Man and The Builders and the Butchers.
+The Man and the Builders and the Butchers.

 Music festivals and ensembles

 Folk

 The Alaska Folk Festival, held in early April in Juneau is among the state's most well-attended music festivals.
 The Fairbanks Folk Fest annual "Summer and Winter Music Fests" and the Anchorage Folk Festival are also well known in their areas.
 The Athabascan Old-Time Fiddling Festival, also held in Fairbanks (since 1983) is described "a testament to the far-reaching appeal of traditional music" in the Country Music Lover's Guide to the U.S.A.; the festival features Athabascan and Inuit fiddlers.